measurement-kit/measurement-kit/doc/api/net/transport.md

 operation on a transport and only returns whether either `n` bytes have been read or an error occurred.
 The `read()` function is a wrapper that calls the `readn()` function with `n` equal to `1`.

+# BUGS

+We typically pass around the `Transport` as a `Var<Transport>`.
+Since `Var` is a shared pointer, this means that a `Transport` may not be closed, after the `close()` method is called, unless all `Var`s pointing to it are cleared.
+For this reason, we added a callback to `close()`, so you know the code is not working correctly if the program stalls when it would be supposed to continue after `close()`.
+This is a bit rough but it currently works.
+In the future, it will be interesting to experiment with weak shared pointers such that we have a single permanent shared reference in the `Reactor` and the user only has access to a weak shared pointer that becomes a real shared pointer only when the object is temporarily needed (and that handles the case where the original object is expired so it's not possible to temporarily acquire it).

+The current `Transport` interface contains functions that in theory the user is not *required* to call directly.
+We may want to list them in a separate interface and only add this interface as base class when we implement a real class.
+Again, this is more a refinement than a real bug.

 # HISTORY